Last updated on May 22nd, 2023 at 03:32 pm

-Holly, scientific name Ilex Aquifolium, is the only living member of the Aquifoliaceae family with more than 400 varieties.
+Holly, scientific name Ilex aquifolium, is the only living member of the Aquifoliaceae family with more than 400 varieties.
 They can be found all over the world.
-They are not technically flowers, but evergreen trees, shrubs and climbers that grow to be 10 to 15 feet (4.57 meters) tall, bearing red berry-like fruits.
+They are not technically flowers, but evergreen trees, shrubs, and climbers that grow to be 10 to 15 feet (4.57 meters) tall, bearing red berry-like fruits.

 It was very important in the Celtic legends.
 It was considered the twin of oak.
-The oak was thought to rule over the daytime and holly over the dark nights with its vibrancy.
+The oak was thought to rule over the daytime and holly over the nights with its vibrancy.
 It was also believed that it controlled winters.
 Celtic chieftains wore holly wreaths to attract good luck and fine fortune.
 They also bathed newborns in water from the boughs to ward off evils and protect the babies.

 The most recent legend associated with holly is that written in Christianity.
 Christians view the holly flower to mean festive joy during Christmas.
 They believe that Jesus Christ wore a holly wreath upon his head.
-The deep red berries represented the blood Christ spilled to emancipate the people and the spines on the leaves represent thorns.
+The deep red berries represent the blood Christ spilled to emancipate the people, and the spines on the leaves represent thorns.
 It represents Christ’s suffering.
 Legend also says that holly plants grew wherever Christ stepped foot, but another one says that the cross he was crucified on was made of holly.